Inclusive Crash Test Dummies

 Next Steps

-1. The U.S. National Highway Traffic Safety Administration (NHTSA) currently requires safety testing using dummies modeling average and small male bodies, but not 95th percentile males, elderly people, obese people, pregnant women, or female bodies (the 5th percentile female is a scaled-down male dummy).
-The European New Car Assessment Programme (Euro NCAP) utilizes the same Hybrid III dummies as prescribed by the U.S. NHTSA, and as a result does not model a wide range of bodies in crash tests (Euro NCAP, 2010; Euro NCAP, 2009; Linder, A., & Svedberg W., 2019; Linder, A., & Svensson, M., 2019).
-Governments should mandate vehicle safety testing using crash test dummies or simulations that represent the anatomical features of both the 50th percentile female and male, pregnant, obese, tall, and elderly bodies.
+1. The U.S. National Highway Traffic Safety Administration (NHTSA) currently requires safety testing using dummies, such as Hybrid III 50th male and Hybrid 5th female dummies for high-speed frontal testing, but not 95th percentile males or 50th percentile females, elderly females and males of different sizes, obese females and males, or pregnant women.
+The European New Car Assessment Programme (Euro NCAP) utilizes the same Hybrid III dummies as prescribed by the U.S. NHTSA (Euro NCAP, 2010; Euro NCAP, 2009; Linder, A., & Svedberg W., 2019; Linder, A., & Svensson, M., 2019).
+Governments should mandate vehicle safety testing using crash test dummies that represent the anatomical features and dynamic properties of both the 50th percentile female and male, and mandate the use of crash test dummies and simulation models, for both female and male obese, tall, and elderly bodies, and for specific conditions such as pregnancy.

-In 2021, the Furthering Advanced and Inclusive Research for Crash Tests Act (FAIR Crash Tests Act) was introduced into a U.S. Congressional Committee.
+The Furthering Advanced and Inclusive Research for Crash Tests Act (FAIR Crash Tests Act) was passed by the U.S. House and Senate in 2021 but has not been made into law.
 The Act ordered the Government Accountability Office (GAO) to evaluate NHTSA’s failure to use crash test dummies that represent the driving public, especially females, while assessing vehicle safety through its 5-star safety rating program.
 March 2023, the GAO delivered its report to Congress and the U.S. NHTSA (U.S. GAO, 2023).
+Various other acts have been introduced into Congree, but none has yet taken effect.

 2. The traditional 3-point seatbelt can harm a fetus.
 Redesigning seatbelts to accommodate pregnancy should become a priority for automobile makers.
 Private developers have introduced supplementary devices to hold conventional lap belts in place‚ but these have not undergone rigorous government safety testing (Klinich, 2009).
 A better solution may be a redesign of the conventional 3-point seatbelt to provide greater safety for all passengers.